gurtaj1/code-test/README.md

 Instructions for running this app can be found in [Available Scripts](#available-scripts) below.

+## Further Notes

+### Extra Work

+If I had allowed myself more time on this project, I would have looked into a way in which I could dispatch one action, upon the response of my last api call.
+Since this is my first time making api calls using Reactjs, I am not yet fully aware of what I can and can't do.

+I have also not, as of yet, had any experience in writing tests.
+If I had I would have certainly applied unit testing to my project as I understand the importance of test driven development.
+All of my debugging was done by observing any errors found in the browser console whenever attempting to run the code.
+This was always followed by examination of the relevant peices of code.
+Some packages that I beleive would have helped me with my testing and debugging are Jest and ESLint.

+I understand the benefits of writing code functionally as opposed to procedurally.
+I adhered to writing my code functionally, as best as I could.

+### Available API Data

+At the time of working on this project there were:
+- Images for 14 out of the 20 sets.
+- Episodes for one of the sets.
+- An Image for one of the episodes.

 ## Available Scripts

 In the project directory, you can run: